Ruhm Insurance Agency, LLC

 I can help you break down each stage and help you predict your out-of-pocket exposure on an annual basis.

-After Medicare Parts A & B pay for your covered services, supplement plans are designed to pick up the remaining cost.
+After Medicare Parts A & B pay for your covered services, supplement plans are designed to help pick up the coverage gaps.
 If predictability of healthcare expenses is your goal, a Medicare supplement is a great option.
 In addition, if your rates go up and you’re healthy enough, you can shop and compare plans anytime.

 Government Disclaimer: By providing the information above, I give permission for licensed sales agent “Chris Ruhm” to contact me by phone or email to discuss Medicare Advantage, Supplement and Part D Prescription Drug Plans.
 I am not connected with or endorsed by the United States government or the federal Medicare program.
 Your information will not be sold or used by anyone but me for the soul purpose of giving you a quote.
 National producer number is 3772700.
 Ohio Resident License: 1136489